-Whether you're building a backyard DIY batting cage or a batting cage facility that will be used everyday for years to come, we got you covered!
-We carry all types of batting cage nets; different net gauge (the thickness of the net and overall durability), different material (polyethylene vs polyester) and different sizes (various length and width size for different applications).
+Whether you're building a backyard DIY batting cage or a batting cage facility that will be used every day for years to come, we got you covered!
+We carry all types of batting cage nets: different net gauges (the thickness of the net and overall durability), different materials (polyethylene vs polyester), and different sizes (various length and width sizes for different applications).
 If you're building your own batting cage, don't forget the batting cage frame!

 Let's quickly go over the difference between batting cage net gauge size and material so you can make the right purchasing decision for your batting cage build.

-#24 Net Gauge: These nets are a great option for the DIY backyard batting cage customers.
-For those of you that have little league - high school players, the #24 netting should be fine and last up to 4-5 years.
-1-3/4″ mesh square, with a break point of 237 lbs.
+#24 Net Gauge: These nets are a great option for DIYers building their own backyard batting cage customers.
+For those of you that have little league to high school players, the #24 netting should be fine and last up to 4-5 years.
+1-3/4″ mesh square, with a breakpoint of 237 lbs.
 We recommend this HDPE #24 batting cage net for your batting cage needs!

 #27 Net Gauge: These nets are very similar in appearance and tensile strength to our #24 netting.
-The #27 nets are a great budget option of baseball batting cage nets for backyard cages.
+The #27 nets are a great budget option for baseball batting cage nets for backyard cages.

 #36 Net Gauge: One of the most popular and most bang for your buck batting cage netting options we carry.
-The #36 gauge nets are the perfect option for little league all the way up to college level baseball.
+The #36 gauge nets are the perfect option for little league all the way up to college-level baseball.
 We even see some indoor facilities and MLB teams use it for their batting cages!
-In a well used batting cage, #36 netting can last 5-6 years depending on weather, or 8 years + as a backstop net.
-These nets have breaking strength of over 340 lbs.
+In a well-used batting cage, #36 netting can last 5-6 years depending on weather, or 8 years + as a backstop net.
+These nets have a breaking strength of over 340 lbs.
 We recommend using this HDPE #36 batting cage netting for your next batting cage build!